Portugal train travel from Lisbon: a comprehensive guide

 - Pro: you don’t have to worry about buying tickets once you get to Lisbon.

-- Pro/Con (depending on your preferences): you’re purchasing a physical ticket, so you have to buy your train tickets at least two weeks in advance (or eight working days) because they will be mailed to the address you provide.
+- Pro/Con (depending on your preferences): you’re purchasing a physical ticket, so you have to buy your train tickets at least two weeks in advance (or eight working days) because they will be mailed to your address.

 - Pro: they only show you options for direct trains, so you don’t have to worry about selecting routes.